Practical Tips for the Long-Distance Caregiver

 Things to Consider When You Go

-The National Institute on Aging has published a very useful resource: So Far Away: Twenty Questions & Answers About Long-Distance Caregiving*.
-The publication lists a number of signs to look for when you visit your loved one.
+The following are some warning signs to look for when you visit your loved one.
 If any one of these factors is present, it may suggest that more help is needed:

 • Hoarding